-In order to socially construct knowledge I need all class participants to be present in class and actively involved in discussions.
+In order to socially construct knowledge, I need all class participants to be present and actively involved in discussions.
 I believe we are all learners - so let's learn together.
-Class attendance is mandatory and absences will impact your total course grade.
-Attendance is critical for this course.
-You are allowed only one absence.
 Class participation is vital.
 You will receive 30 professional points for your academic and professional participation.